Katie-Swinea/Spring2024-Paper-Wad-Interceptor/README.md

 ## Capabilities

-Here explain in more detail (though not as much as will be given in the datasheet) what the version of this project in this repo is capable of doing.

-In it's current state, the team's project is not capable of doing anything.
-The designs have not yet been completed and the project has not been built.
+In it's current state, the team's project is not capable of powering the devices that will be used.
+The designs have not yet been completed and the project has not been built, so all the capabilities are theoritcal and proven through datasheets and analysis.
+The capabilities of the system will be updated through the design process and culminate in a final summary for the final design.

 ## Salient Outcomes